cuber-cloud/cuber-gem/README.md

 Cuber is an automation tool (written in Ruby) that can package and deploy your apps (written in any language and framework) on Kubernetes.

-Unlike other tools that add more options and more complexity to Kubernetes, Cuber is made to simplify and reduce the complexity.
+Unlike other tools that add more options and more complexity to Kubernetes, Cuber is made to simplify and reduce the complexity, thus making the deployment process more standardized and reliable.

 You just need to create a `Cuberfile`, with ~10 lines of code, and then type `cuber deploy` to package and deploy your app on any Kubernetes cluster.

 Kubernetes is up to 80% cheaper compared to PaaS like Heroku and you can choose between different cloud providers (no lock-in).
-It is also reliable and it can scale enterprise applications at any size.
+It is also reliable and it can scale applications of any size.
-The only downside is that it's difficult to master...
+The only downside is that it's complex and requires many steps and configurations, even if most applications share the same needs...
-Cuber makes Kubernetes simple!
+Cuber makes Kubernetes simple and more concise.
-In this way you have the simplicity of a PaaS, at the cost of bare infrastructure and without the additional cost of a DevOps team.
+In this way you have the simplicity of a PaaS, at the cost of bare infrastructure.

 [Read more](https://cuber.cloud/docs/overview)